workfloworchestrator/orchestrator-core/docs/index.md

 ## Orchestration
 When do you orchestrate and when do you automate?
 The answer is you probably need both.
-Automation helps you execute repetitive tasks reliably and easily, Orchestration adds a layer and allows you to add more intelligence to the tasks you need to automate and to have a complete audit log of changes.
+Automation helps you execute repetitive tasks reliably and easily.
+Orchestration adds a layer and allows you to add more intelligence to the tasks you need to automate and to have a complete audit log of changes.

 > #### Orchestrate[*](https://www.lexico.com/en/definition/orchestrate) - Transitive Verb